mysidewalk/training-introduction/01-setup.md

 # Setup

-Hopefully by the end of this (meeting/walkthrough) your local environment will be on its way to installing everything you need to get up and working!
+Hopefully by the end of this (meeting/walk-through) your local environment will be done, or well on its way to, installing everything you need to start contributing to the mySidewalk applications!

-In the meantime, it would be good to refer back to the resources from the overview for a refresher if need be.
+In the meantime, it would be good to refer back to the resources from the overview for a refresher if need be

 ## Local "infrastructure"
 - [Vagrant 1.7.1](http://www.vagrantup.com/download-archive/v1.7.1.html)